dikortis/LetsTalkETC/Episodes/Episode_6.md

 **Matt:**
-yeah so
+yes so
 there was I was actually talking to a racetrack owner

 **Carlo Vicari:**
- yeah now was that was
+ yes now was that was
 that were you being facetious or this sounds like something you actually said

 **Matt:**
-no so the point is is that the guy was like hey what I'd like to do is track the cars going around the track right hey guys well I want to take a drone
+no so the point is that the guy was like hey what I'd like to do is track the cars going around the track right hey guys well I want to take a drone